 It will be a little bit of a fiddle to cut the bits and bobs out of felt, but once that is done, get your preschooler to stick and you’re done!
-A cute Easter chick craft which a practical purpose, for the 3-year old that loves boiled eggs.
+A cute Easter chick with a practical purpose.
+It’s the perfect craft for the 3-year old that loves boiled eggs.

 This is an easy Easter craft that makes good use of things that would otherwise end up in the trash which I’m all for.
 Then once complete I reckon any 3-year old will have loads of fun playing with them afterward – I’m sure they will keep my two busy for ages.